fenago/oracle19c-administration/md/Lab_14.md

 ```

-Fourth, go back to the session of the user `ot` and drop user `bar`:
+Fourth, go back to the session of the user `sys` and drop user `bar`:

 ```
 DROP USER bar;